acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 Obstacle detector
 ~~~~~~~~~~~~~~~~~

 Assumes that the Acconeer sensor is placed on a moving object with a known velocity, such as a robotic vacuum cleaner or lawn mower.
-The Detector creates a virtual antenna array and uses synthetic aperture radar (SAR) signal processing to localize objects.
-This Detector is used in the Obstacle localization demo movie.
-More details about the detector is found `here <https://acconeer-python-exploration.readthedocs.io/en/latest/processing/obstacle.html>`_.
+The detector creates a virtual antenna array and uses synthetic aperture radar (SAR) signal processing to localize objects.
+This detector is used in the Obstacle localization demo movie.
+More details about the detector is found `here <https://acconeer-python-exploration.readthedocs.io/en/latest/processing/obstacle.html>`__.

 .. _ System Overview: